arjuntheprogrammer/E-COMMERCE-ReactJS-NodeJS-MongoDB/README.md

 - npx create-react-app frontend
 - npm install react-router-dom
 - npm i axios
+- npm install redux react-redux
+- npm install redux-thunk

 To start the frontend server:

 - npm start

+### TERMINOLOGIES

+1. REDUCER:
+   - Input is State and Action and Output is new Action
+2. PROVIDER:
+3. THUNK:
+   - Middleware for redux.
+   - Allows to run async operations in action in redux.

 ---